UCL-ARC/green-hpc-course/episodes/hardware-efficiency.md

 ## Introduction

 The hardware used that makes up the HPC systems you are using is an important element to consider when looking to be greener users of HPC.
+Indeed, for HPC systems located where carbon intensity of electricity generation is low, it may be the dominant component of emissions associated with HPC system use.

 You will see how embodied carbon is a hidden cost when it comes to hardware and the different measures you can take to reduce the impact that the creation, destruction and running of this hardware involves.
-For example, extending its lifetime or switching to cloud servers.
+For example, extending its lifetime and improving the efficiency of your hardware use.

 ## Key concepts

 ### Embodied carbon

-The device you are using to read this on produced carbon when it was manufactured and, once it reaches the end of life, disposing of it may release more.
-Embodied carbon (also referred to as "embedded carbon") is the amount of carbon pollution emitted during the creation and disposal of a device.
+The device you are using to participate in this workshop produced carbon when it was manufactured and, once it reaches the end of life, disposing of it may release more.
+Embodied carbon (also referred to as "embedded carbon") is the amount of carbon emissions from the creation and disposal of a device.

-When calculating the total carbon pollution for HPC services, both the carbon pollution associated with running the system as well as the embodied carbon of the system must be accounted for.
+When calculating the total carbon emissions for HPC services, both the carbon emissions associated with running the system as well as the embodied carbon of the system must be accounted for.

 ![Bar chart illustrating embodied carbon from various end-user devices](./fig/17_embodioed_carbon.png "Bar chart illustrating embodied carbon from various end-user devices")